tthorntone/AdNauseam-Wiki/Testing-New-Release-Candidates.md

-_First make sure that you are working with the correct commit (check the hash) or installed release, then perform each test on Firefox, Chrome and Opera
+_First make sure that you are working with the correct commit (check the hash) or installed release, then perform each test on Firefox, Chrome, and Opera

 **Test set**
 [Full test set](https://github.com/dhowe/AdNauseam/wiki/Testing-New-Release-Candidates#interface)